abinit/abinit/doc/tutorial/gwr1.md

 the $\kk$-mesh, [[nband], and the cutoff energies can be decoupled.
-This means that one can start with a relatively coarse $\kk$-mesh to determine the converged values of [[nband]], [[ecuteps]], and [[ecutsigx]], then fix these values, and refine the BZ sampling.
+This means that one can start with a relatively coarse $\kk$-mesh to determine the converged values of [[nband]], [[ecuteps]], and [[ecutsigx]], then fix these values, and refine the BZ sampling only at the end.

-The recommended procedure for converging GWR calculations is as follows:
+The recommended procedure for converging GWR gaps is therefore as follows:

 1) Initial convergence tests

+- Select the k-points where QP gaps are wanted.
+Usually the VBM and the CBM [[gwr_sigma_algo]] 1
 - Fix the [[ngkpt]] $\kk$-mesh in the WFK file to a resonable value and produce "enough" [[nband]] states
 - Set an initial value for [[gwr_ntau]] in the GWR run.
 - Perform convergence studies on [[nband]], [[ecuteps]], and [[ecutsigx]].